uploaders/direct-aws-sdk-rails-4.2/README.md

 #Direct S3 File Upload for Rails

 This is a demo app for Rails for S3 file upload using aws-sdk and jQuery File Upload, useful for Heroku.
 A user can upload avatars for their friends.
 This is useful for creating a list of user profiles or a Who We Are page for a company site.
+However, the upload code can be used for any file handling.

 ##Credit:
   * [Phil Wilt](http://github.com/phillwilt)